mithy/RetroTanks/README.md

-# TankGame
+# RetroTanks
-A simple tank game made in Unity 2017.2.0f3
+A retro tank game created with Unity.

 ### Installing / Binaries

+The game can be opened / built with Unity3D game engine.
 This game is exported as HTML5 and can be found at this [link](https://mithy.github.io/tank_game/).

 ### Controls